 - Play with varying heights and sizes to add dimension.

 - If you want to group similar objects together (such as vases), create visual interest by mixing materials, like clay, ceramic, and brass.

 - For a layer of life and color, add a plant or two!

 - Does the whole scene either look all old or all brand new?
 If so, see what swaps you can make to create a look that’s less uniform.

 Don’t feel like you have to sacrifice practicality just to create a pretty space.
 If you need to use your shelves for storage, like firewood or an unused vase, go for it!
 Your home is meant to showcase the things you love, but also to serve the things you need.

 Next, bring in pieces that speak to who you are: books on topics you’re interested in, artwork you found at a flea market, or old family photos and mementos.
 Have fun here!
 Setting up a scene that represents you and the people you love is what creating a collected home is all about.

-Jo designs every project through this lens, and that includes Fixer Upper: Welcome Home.
+Jo designs every project through this lens, and that includes Mini Reni and Fixer Upper: Welcome Home.
 From construction to final styling, Chip, Jo, and the team all operate with the goal of pulling details together that speak to the homeowner’s personality and lifestyle.
-Here are a few of our favorite scenes that reflect the collected approach from season 1:
+Here are a few of our favorite scenes that reflect the collected approach: